51Degrees/dotNET-Device-Detection/README.md

 * Web sites using memory mode use a byte array to improve start up time.
 * Version 3.2 data file formats are supported in parallel with version 3.1 data files.
 * 51Degrees unit tests are now part of the open source distribution.

+### Changes from 3.2.3

+Summary of API changes:

+* Changed the MobileCapabilitiesProvider to continue to support .NET Adapters and Browsers.
+* Matches using multiple headers will return the sum of all difference for each header, not just the last one that was used.
+* Removed redundant properties and some working properties and fields made internal.
+* Nodes with the same number of ranked signatures are now also ordered on their position within the User-Agent to ensure consistency with Java and C APIs.

+Summary of Test changes:

+* UnitTests now check for zero difference as well as the exact method.
+* UnitTests now only report the cache results for stream based datasets.
+* User-Agent generator contains more comments and new features for more flexible testing.

 ### Changes from 3.2.2